HopHopHasan/hophophasan.github.io/README.md

 # hophophasan.github.io
 This is the repository for the website [hophophasan.tk](https://hophophasan.tk).
 ## To do:
+- Add additional pages
-- add file backup section
+  - Add file backup section
-- add "social" links
+  - Add "social" links
-- game list page
+  - Game list and completion page
-- add proper "settings" page
+  - Add proper "settings" page
-- (if needed) add cookie/storage prompt
+- Add cookie/storage prompt (if required)
-- properly link, make blog.hophophasan independent and rewrite it
+- Rewrite [blog.hophophasan.tk](https://blog.hophophasan.tk) (this will remove comments so try to find a solution for that)
-- mobile screen view
+- Mobile screen view